OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 # Office Add-ins platform overview

-Office Add-ins enable you to extend Office clients such as Word, Excel, PowerPoint, and Outlook using web technologies like HTML, CSS and JavaScript.
+You can use the Office Add-ins platform to build solutions that extend Office applications and interact with content in Office documents.
+With Office Add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to extend and interact with Word, Excel, PowerPoint, OneNote, Project, and Outlook.
+Your solution can run in Office across multiple platforms, including Office for Windows, Office Online, Office for the Mac, and Office for the iPad.

-You can use Office Add-ins to:
+Office Add-ins can do almost anything a webpage can do inside a browser.
+Use the Office Add-ins platform to:

--  **Add new functionality to Office clients** - For example, augment Word, Excel, PowerPoint, and Outlook by interacting with Office documents and mail items, bringing external data into Office, processing Office documents, exposing third-party functionality into Office clients, and much more.
+-  **Add new functionality to Office clients** - Bring external data into Office, automate Office documents, expose third-party functionality in Office clients, and more.
+For example, use Microsoft Graph API to connect to data that drives productivity.

--  **Create new rich, interactive objects that can be embedded into Office documents** - For example, maps, charts, and interactive visualizations that users can add to their own Excel spreadsheets and PowerPoint presentations.
+-  **Create new rich, interactive objects that can be embedded in Office documents** - Embed maps, charts, and interactive visualizations that users can add to their own Excel spreadsheets and PowerPoint presentations.

+## How are Office Add-ins different than COM and VSTO add-ins?

+COM or VSTO add-ins are earlier Office integration solutions that run only on Office for Windows.
+Unlike COM add-ins, Office Add-ins don't involve code that runs on the user's device or in the Office client.
+For an Office Add-in, the host application, for example Excel, reads the add-in manifest and hooks up the add-in’s custom ribbon buttons and menu commands in the UI, then loads the JavaScript and HTML.
+This all executes in the context of a browser in a sandbox.

+Office Add-ins provide the following advantages over add-ins built using VBA, COM or VSTO:

-**Office Add-ins run across multiple versions of Office** including Office for Windows Desktop, Office Online, Office for the Mac, and Office for the iPad.
+- Cross-platform support.
+Office Add-ins run in Office for Windows, Mac, iOS, and Office Online.

->**Note:** When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://msdn.microsoft.com/en-us/library/jj220035.aspx).
-For example, to pass validation, your add-in **must work across all platforms** that support the methods that you define (for more information, see [section 4.12](https://msdn.microsoft.com/en-us/library/jj220035.aspx#Anchor_3) and the [Office Add-in host and availability page](https://dev.office.com/add-in-availability)).

-For a high-level view of where Office Add-ins are currently supported, see the [Office Add-in host and platform availability](http://dev.office.com/add-in-availability) page.
+- Single sign on (SSO).
+Office Add-ins integrate easily with users' Office 365 accounts.

+- Centralized deployment and distribution.
+Admins can deploy Office Add-ins centrally across an organization.

+- Easy access via the Office Store.
+You can make your solution available to a broad audience by submitting it to the Office Store.

+- Based on standard web technology.
+You can use any library you like to build Office Add-ins.

+## Components of an Office Add-in

+An Office Add-in includes two basic components: an XML manifest file, and your own web application.
+The manifest defines various settings, including how your add-in integrates with Office clients.
+Your web application needs to be hosted on a web server, or web hosting service, such as Microsoft Azure.

 ## What can an Office Add-in do?